simplesourcing/simplesourcing.github.io/pages/docs/overview/design.md

 The **Command Handler** is responsible for accepting these commands and validating them against a **projection** of the aggregate state.
 If it accepts the command, it generates one or more **events** to represent the changes made to the aggregate.
-These events are pushed into an **Event Store**, an append only record of all the events applied to each aggregate.
+These events are pushed into an **Event Store**, an append-only record of all the events applied to each aggregate.

 One or more **Projectors** listen on the stream of events and build up a materialized view or **projection**